 4. Learn, or get left behind

-If you weren’t around in the field of SEO 10 years ago, you missed out on some things.
+If you weren’t around in the field of SEO a while back, you missed out on some things.

 Those were the times when keyword stuffing, along with basic blog comment links and forum links, could make sites rank for competitive terms.